School Physical Education

 - The web site for the Wisconsin Partnership for Childhood Fitness is located at http://fitness.pediatrics.wisc.edu/.

 - Set Your FitStep Pedometer to Measure Moderate to Vigorous Physical Activity (This is a youtube video located at http://www.youtube.com/watch?v=2sWJeKTnRg0.)

 This video was developed by Dr. Bob Pangrazi, emeritus professor at Arizona State, for the 48 schools in a Wisconsin Dept. of Public Instruction Childhood Fitness project done in collaboration with the University of Wisconsin.
 Each of these schools received a set of fifteen pedometers to use to measure the effectiveness of physical education lessons on moderate to vigorous physical activity.

 - The DPI co-sponsors a symposium called Best Practices in Physical Education and Health each summer to help increase knowledge and skills on the latest information in these content areas.
-The 2013 event will be held July 23-25 at UW Stevens Point.
+The 2014 event information will be posted as soon as it is available.

 School Physical Activity